Teams and organizations of the Marvel Cinematic Universe: The Resistance

+As of 2024, they appeared in the film Deadpool & Wolverine (2024).

 Red Daggers

 The Order of the Red Daggers, or simply Red Daggers, is an order of mystic warriors based in Pakistan and dedicated to protecting the world from inter-dimensional and supernatural threats.
 Specifically, they take interest in tracking down and eliminating the Clandestines, djinn who are trying to tear down the Veil of Noor in order to merge their home-world with Earth.
 Notable current and former members include Kareem and Waleed.

 They appeared in the Disney+ series Ms. Marvel.